Skip to content

 Important: all hyaluronic acid products I use are reversible.
 There is an enzyme called hyaluronidase that dissolves hyaluronic acid quickly and safely.
 This means that, in case of any dissatisfaction or rare complication, the procedure can be reversed.
 This additional safety is something I greatly value and provides peace of mind to my patients.

-Hyaluronic acid fillers are indicated for a wide range of situations.
+Hyaluronic acid fillers are recommended for a wide range of situations.
 Throughout my experience, I have identified the profiles of patients who benefit the most from this procedure:

 Patients between thirty and forty-five years old who begin to notice volume loss in the cheekbones, slight deepening of the nasolabial fold, and decrease in jawline definition.
 In this range, fillers work as preventive maintenance, delaying the need for more invasive procedures.